 Estate and Inheritance Tax Planning Solicitors

-Writing a Will is an essential part of your lifetime planning.
+Writing a Will is an essential part of life planning.
 However, making sure that your Will is tax efficient is equally as important when considering what you want to happen to your estate after you are gone.

-As experienced Will and trust solicitors, we specialise in finding practical, intelligent solutions to help you plan, mitigate or avoid future liabilities of Inheritance Tax (IHT), capital gains tax and income tax.
+Our experienced estate planning solicitors specialise in finding practical, intelligent solutions to help you plan, mitigate or avoid future liabilities of Inheritance Tax (IHT), capital gains tax, and income tax.
 This can help to ensure your loved ones receive the maximum benefit from your estate when you pass away.

-Our specialist estate planning solicitors can advise you on the various ways in which you can minimise Inheritance Tax liabilities.
+Our specialist estate planning lawyers can advise you on the various ways in which you can minimise Inheritance Tax liabilities.
 This includes the best use of gifts and exemptions, such as lifetime gifts, annual gifts and gifts to charity.

 You can also use trusts to pass assets to others, such as your children, and invest in regulated financial and pension products.

 Depending on the complexity of your financial affairs, you may also require financial advice.
 If so, we maintain a network of trusted professionals and can refer you to an independent financial planner who can advise you on a range of regulated products.

 Get in touch with our estate and Inheritance Tax planning solicitors in Bristol

 Our estate tax planning and Inheritance Tax planning services

 Using inheritance exemptions

 If your estate is worth less than £325,000, it will generally be exempt from payment of Inheritance Tax, as long as lifetime gifting has not used up this threshold at the time of death.
 For estates worth more than £325,000, only the portion of your estate above this threshold will be liable for Inheritance Tax.

 Our solicitors can advise you on which Inheritance Tax exceptions apply to your circumstances and make sure your Will is drafted in the right way to let you take advantage of all of the available provisions.